 My Uber driver, Mohammed, aged mid-fifties at a guess, has been working Uber (in Manhattan) for only ten days, but already he is over it.
 Not that he has any choice as he has had no job for the past two years, but he is considering his options all the same.
 Minimum pay, long hours, he grumbled, though he was pretty cheerful considering.
 “Money doesn’t buy happiness, but I still need some.”
 He rubbed his hand over his belly and said, “You can feed this hell but it’ll never be enough.
 We carry our hell around with us.”
 “Yeah, and our heaven,” I agreed.
 “True, but people pay no attention to that, they are too busy feeding their hell.”

 We looked out of the window at the crowds hurrying along 7th Avenue.
 “Look at everyone running around, all feeding their own hells,” he said.
 “Money, power, whatever, it is never enough.”
 “It’s like a black hole,” I offered, “insatiable.
 But our heaven is like the sun, always radiating outward.”
 He liked that.
-“Where are you from?”
-I asked, and he said Mars.
+“Where are you from?” he asked me.
+When I asked him, he said Mars.
 He pointed out that it was discriminatory to assume everyone from Mars was green with antennae as opposed to just like me, especially as I have never met a Martian before.
 And of course Martians can be called Mohammed.

 Continuing from this article.
 This second type of self-confidence is the thought: